stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 )
 ```

--.
-In the project folder where the `.sbt` file located, run command `sbt package`
+- In the project folder where the `.sbt` file located, run command `sbt package`
--.
-With successful build (there is a `classes` folder in `target`), run command to submit application locally:
+- With successful build (there is a `classes` folder in `target`), run command to submit application to local spark:

 ```
 spark-submit \
 --class com.learningspark.example.WordCount \